OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/upgrades_governance.md

 whether a contract should be upgraded or not, instead of having an unilateral decision.

-Given that there are many projects already working on really good solutions to achieve decentralized governance, we've been exploring some of them to study how they can be integrated with ZeppelinOS to manage contracts upgradeability.
+Given that there are many projects already working on really good solutions to achieve decentralized governance, we've been exploring some of them to study how they can be integrated with ZeppelinOS to manage contract upgrades.

 In this case, we will use a multisignature wallet.

 ## Getting started